Do you have health insurance for Canada?

 In Canada, there are three types of health insurance.
 There are significant differences in how they work, what they cover, and eligibility.

 Canada’s universal healthcare system is funded by taxes and administered by each province and territory.
-It covers the cost of medically necessary services: doctor visits, emergency care, hospital stays, and diagnostic tests.
+The government health plan covers a range of medical services deemed medically necessary: doctor visits, emergency care, hospital stays, and diagnostic tests.: doctor visits, emergency care, hospital stays, and diagnostic tests.

 This is health insurance you purchase from an insurance provider to cover costs that your provincial insurance (or your coverage through school or work) doesn’t.
 Private providers like Cigna Healthcare offer plans that can be tailored to fill the gaps between your provincial coverage and the holistic coverage you need.